Cyprus General Info

 To the east of the island, the Five Finger mountain range loses height as it extends along the narrow peninsula known as Karpaz or “Panhandle”, aspectacular finger-shaped region of rolling hills and unspoiledsandy bays which points to Syria.
 To the south of the Five Finger range lie the plains of Mesaoria and the capital city Nicosia (Lefkoşa).

-One of the safest countrys in the world
+One of the safest countrys in the world with very low crime rate.

 Very friendly people